awslabs/realtime-fraud-detection-with-gnn-on-dgl/README.md

 ```

 ## Data engineering/scientist
-There are [Jupyter notebooks](./src/sagemaker/) for data engineering/scientist playing with the data featuring, model training and deploying inference endpoint.
+There are [Jupyter notebooks](./src/sagemaker/) for data engineering/scientist playing with the data featuring, model training and deploying inference endpoint without deploying this solution.

 ## FAQ
 TBA